-Ancillary is a term you may have heard recently with regard to designing a workplace, but what does it mean?
-Here we delve into the trends that have impacted the rise in ancillary furniture within the workplace, its definition, and the three questions you should ask yourself as you compare products.
+Ancillary is a term you may have heard recently with regard to designing a space, but what does it mean?
+Here we delve into the trends that have impacted the rise in ancillary furniture within the workplace and hospitality sector, its definition, and the three questions you should ask yourself as you compare products.

 How has ancillary evolved?